tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 - **Choose command interactively**

-Forgot what commands you have?
-Use `--choose`:
+When I forget what commands I have, I use `--choose`:

 ```bash
 just --choose
 ```

 This opens fuzzy finder (uses `fzf` by default).
-You can see all commands and choose one.
+I can see all commands and choose one.
 Really convenient!
 I use this a lot when I switch between different projects.

 - **Group your commands**

-You can organize commands into groups:
+I can organize commands into groups:

 ```just
 [group: 'development']